CS - Computer Science

 CS 352.
 Competitive Ethical Hacking (3).

 Cross-listed as AC 352.
 Presents fundamental concepts of competitive ethical hacking in computer and network security.
 The course introduces the command line interface, open-source intelligence, cryptography, digital forensics, web application security, software reverse engineering, secure programming and log analysis.
 Assignments include participating in capture the flag competitions.
-Prerequisite(s): CS 211 or (AC 121 and AC 322).
+Prerequisite(s): CS 211 or (AC 121 and AC 322), with a C- or better.

 CS 356.
 Introduction to Computer Security (3).